 - Effective ways to reduce the vulnerability of those most likely to be negatively impacted by climate change.

 Sustainable Land and Water Management (SLM) includes a broad range of practices and methods including the restoration of peatlands and degraded lands.
 It also increases the amount of carbon sequestered in the soil, enhancing the soil’s nutrients and its water retention capacity.

 Food loss and waste:

-Food loss and waste amount to major loss of resources, including water, land, energy, labour and capital and leads to greenhouse gas emissions, contributing to climate change.
+Food loss and waste amount to major loss of resources, including water, land, energy, labor, and capital and lead to greenhouse gas emissions, contributing to climate change.
 Reducing food wastage is a logical priority to establish more sustainable patterns of production and consumption.
-Investments in food wastage reduction can achieve economic, environmental and social dividends while contributing to food security and reducing greenhouse gas emissions.
+Investments in food wastage reduction can achieve economic, environmental, and social dividends while contributing to food security and reducing greenhouse gas emissions.

 To know more: https://abonobiotech.in/about-us/

 Safe integration of food and energy production may be one of the best ways to improve national food and energy security through Integrated Food Energy Systems (IFES).
 Integrated energy production can reduce poverty in a climate-smart way.